Introduction

 Limiting Arguments with xargs

-As our digital library grows, we want to process books in smaller batches.
+As our digital library grows, we might encounter situations where the command we want to run has a limit on the number of arguments it can accept, or we simply want to process items in smaller batches for better control or resource management.
 The -n option of xargs allows us to limit the number of arguments passed to each command execution.
+This is another scenario where xargs provides fine-grained control over how commands are executed based on input.

 Let's look at a file with more book titles: